-There are very few details about what Volt's mortgages will look like at this stage.
+There are very few details about Volt's mortgages at this stage.
+As of 2021, the bank is looking to raise capital to launch mortgages.
 We will update this page when Volt provides more information.

 - Volt is promising a convenient, mobile-friendly mortgage solution.

-- Volt is a fully licensed bank.
-In fact it's the first of Australia's neobanks to get an unrestricted banking licence from APRA.
+- Volt is a fully licensed bank, the first of Australia's neobanks to get an unrestricted banking licence from APRA.

 - Volt's senior leadership have strong backgrounds in banking and finance.

 - Volt hasn't launched yet, so we can't evaluate any of its products or services.